Hull KR end losing run by thumping Salford

 |Tries: Watkins, Cross, Burgess Goals: Sneyd 2

-Lachlan Coote inspired Hull KR to end a four-game losing streak with Super League victory over Salford.
+Lachlan Coote inspired Hull KR to end a four-game losing streak with a Super League victory over Salford.

 The full-back scored two early tries to get Rovers up and running before Ryan Hall added a third, with Kallum Watkins replying for Salford.